 CTE educates students in 16 career clusters and over 79 career pathways.
 College of DuPage offers over 250 degrees and certificates in a full range of existing and emerging industries and professions.

-- The Associate in Applied Science degree (A.A.S.) represents the completion of study in a career and technical education program.
-Student’s earning this degree may seek employment following graduation or transfer to a baccalaureate-granting college or university that has an articulation agreement with the College of DuPage.
+- The Associate in Applied Science degree represents the completion of study in a career and technical education program.
+Students earning this degree may seek employment following graduation or transfer to a baccalaureate-granting college or university that has an articulation agreement with the College of DuPage.

-Adela Meitz, MS LCPC, Workforce Development Specialist
+Adela Meitz, MS LCPC, Workforce Development and Student Resource Specialist

 Workforce Development Services

 2525 Cabot Drive, Suite 302